durtal/betfaiR/README.md

 **coming soon** (hopefully)

-This package isn't complete and only has a little functionality at the moment, primarily the easier things, still unable to use the package to place a bet.
+This package isn't complete, still unable to use the package to place a bet.
 I will definitely add this functionality in time, but when I am unsure.

 #### Installation